 When should I arrive?

-Sunday worship services are at 10:15 AM.
+From September through June, Sunday worship services are at 10:15 AM.
 Most people start to arrive shortly after 10:00 AM.
 In July and August, we move to Pinkney Park down the street from the church for shortened services that begin at 9:15 AM.
 Because there is very limited parking in the Park itself, we leave our cars at the Church or park on the street.

 What should I wear?